mckennapsean/dissertation/content/06-security.md

 average for an individual country using a thin, dark line.

-Bullet charts enable showing a subset of a larger value, _i.e._ a country's value with respect to the world's amount.
+Bullet charts enable showing a subset of a larger value, i.e., a country's value with respect to the world's amount.
 Unlike bullet graphs, bullet charts show a quantitative subset, and this subset enables quick comparison through interaction.
 As with previous scales, we incorporated a log scale for these bar